patrickdmiller/nightscout_socketio_client/README.md

 ## What is it? ##
-This is how to connect to my [Nightscout](https://github.com/nightscout) server over socket.io to receive real-time information without having to poll it.
+This is how to connect to a [Nightscout](https://github.com/nightscout) server over socket.io to receive real-time information without having to poll it.

 I've only implemented the functionality I've needed so consider it a partial implementation, but you will get data updates, alarms, and alarm clear events.